drivendataorg/water-supply-forecast-rodeo-runtime/README.md

 pip install ./data_download/
 ```

+By default, data is saved into a subdirectory named `data/` relative to your current working directory.
+You can explicitly override this by setting the environment variable `WSFR_DATA_ROOT` with another directory path.
+The expected default usage is that you run all commands with the root directory of this repository as your working directory.

+You will also need to download the following files from the competition [data download page](https://www.drivendata.org/competitions/254/reclamation-water-supply-forecast-dev/data/) and place them into your data directory.
+The data download scripts will depend on some of these files.

+- `geospatial.gpkg` -> `data/geospatial.gpkg`
+- `metadata.csv` -> `data/metadata.csv`

 ### Usage

 To simply download all test feature data that will be available, use the `bulk` command.
 From the repository root as your working directory, run: